GoogleChrome/web.dev/src/site/content/en/blog/disallow-synchronous-xhr/index.md

 It's common for a page or app to have unsubmitted analytics or other data at the time a user closes it.
-To prevent data loss, some sites use a synchronous call to `XMLHTTPRequest()` to keep the page or app open until its data is passed to the server.
+To prevent data loss, some sites use a synchronous call to `XMLHttpRequest()` to keep the page or app open until its data is passed to the server.
 Not only are there better ways to save data, this technique creates a bad user experience by delaying closing of a page for up to several seconds.

 This needs to change and rowsers are responding.
-The `XMLHTTPRequest()` specification is already [slated for deprecation and removal](https://xhr.spec.whatwg.org/#sync-warning).
+The `XMLHttpRequest()` specification is already [slated for deprecation and removal](https://xhr.spec.whatwg.org/#sync-warning).
 Chrome 80 takes the first step by disallowing synchronous calls inside several event handlers,